Subregion-subalgebra duality: emergence of space and time in holography: Formulation of subregion-subalgebra duality

 \item The identification of the bulk operator algebra $\tilde \sY_{\fb}$ that is equivalent to $\sY$ {completely} determines the region $\fb$.

 \item Modular flows of $\sY$ can be used to describe internal time flows in $\fb$ (though they may not be local).

-\item Half-sided modular translations can be used to describe ``global'' time flows that can take one outside of $\fb$.
+\item While it is not clear whether the half-sided modular inclusion structure exists for a general bulk region $\fb$, an analogous emergent ``global'' time that can take one outside of $\fb$ may be generated by considering some appropriate subalgebra.

-\item The light-cone boundary of $\fb$ and the corresponding causal structure can be ``seen'' in the boundary theory from non-analytic properties of the flow of an operator under half-sided modular translations.
+\item The light-cone boundary of $\fb$ and the corresponding causal structure can be ``seen'' in the boundary theory from non-analytic properties of the flow of an operator under the ``global time'' translations.

-\een We mention that, except in some simple cases, it is technically challenging to construct the dual given $\fb$ or $\sY$, as is finding the corresponding modular flows and half-sided modular translations.
+\een We mention that, except in some simple cases, it may be technically challenging to construct the dual algebra $\sY$ for a given $\fb$, as is finding the corresponding modular flows or half-sided modular translations if they exist.
 The above discussion provides a conceptual framework where such questions can be precisely formulated.